William S. Sitman

 William Samuel Sitman (August 9, 1923 – February 14, 1951) was a soldier in the United States Army during the Korean War.
 He posthumously received the Medal of Honor for his actions on February 14, 1951, during the Battle of Chipyong-ni.

 Sitman joined the Army from his birthplace of Bellwood, Pennsylvania in February 1943.

+Biography

+World War II

+In 1943, William Sitman enlisted in the United States Army.
+After graduating from basic training.
+He would be assigned to the 83rd Reconnaissance Battalion.
+Part of the 83rd Infantry Division, He would deploy to Europe in 1944, seeing combat in France, Belgium and Germany, during which he received a Bronze Star for Gallantry.